Scuba Regulator Buying Guide – What do you need to know!

 It is attached directly to the valve on the tank.
 Your tank has the air or gas mix under high pressure and the first stage regulates that pressure going into the hose right after that.
 The first stage is also the point where you attach your gauge for air pressure or your wireless air transmitter for your dive computer as well as your BC and octo!

 There are some differences in the first stages when you’re looking to buy.
 Here’s an overview of what you have to consider and what the different options mean for you.

 Your first consideration is the type of how you attach your first stage to your tank.
 Many regulators are available as either DIN or yoke.

 We have a whole article highlighting the differences between DIN and Yoke.
 There should be no questions unanswered after you’ve read that post.

-A DIN first stage screw directly into the tank valve.
+A DIN first stage screws directly into the tank valve.
 This is the safest way to connect your first stage to a tank valve.
-Not only does it sit safely due to being screwed in but it also restricts any movement of the high-pressure O-ring seal that prevents air from escaping.
+Not only does it sit safely due to being screwed into the tank valve but it also restricts any movement of the O-ring seal that prevents air from escaping.
 This system is mostly used by technical divers as it can handle higher tank pressures.

 Most tanks that you can rent will have a yoke attachment.
 A DIN regulator requires a compatible tank and not all dive shops have them.
 However, if you have a DIN regulator you can get a simple and low-cost adapter to convert it to a yoke system if the tank does not allow to use a DIN regulator.